 A year later on April 21, 1915, the tangled web of ownership of No. 647 was straightened out after the death of William D. Sloane.
 The Times reported that “The filing of a deed yesterday in the Register’s Office…shows that Mr. [William K.] Vanderbilt has been the owner of the large residence at 647 Fifth Avenue since [September 6, 1904]."
 Goelet was still occupying the house and the Fields were still in residence next door.

 Meanwhile, things were changing in the Fifth Avenue neighborhood.
 Despite all the efforts of the Rockefellers and Vanderbilts, commercial encroachment was inevitable.
-In 1916 Morton F. Plant sold his property back to William K. Vanderbilt who, with doubtless chagrin, first leased then sold it to the jeweler Cartier.
-In November of that year, art dealers Gimpel & Wildenstein leased No. 647, paying $36,000 per year.
+In November 1916, art dealers Gimpel & Wildenstein leased No. 647, paying $36,000 per year.

 Gimpel & Wildenstein were world-class dealers with another store at 57 Rue La Bodie in Paris.
 They dealt in “High-class old paintings, tapestries, works of art and Eighteenth-Century furniture,” according to an advertisement.
 By "high-class old paintings," it referred to artists like Rembrandt and Corot.
 The firm made adroit alterations to the building to accommodate its business, including removing the ambitious cornice in 1917 and adding a floor.
 The total cost for refurbishing the house, along with furnishings and lighting, was $140,000.